-Jesus reminded them that even on Sabbaths the priests would offer sacrifices, boys were circumcised on the eight day, people would rescue animals and water them as needed, and help children who fell.
+Jesus reminded them that even on Sabbaths the priests would offer sacrifices, boys were circumcised on the eight day, and people would rescue animals and water them as needed and help children who fell.
 Jesus revealed God's love, justice, and compassion in all that he did, including healing people on Sabbath days.
+Society is radically changed when we love as Jesus loved.